cfreeman/tsa/content/posts/2022-11-22-space-craft.md

 publisher: Thomas Crow
 type: essay

-description: An Essay included in the Spaceships hardcover book.
+description: An essay included in the front of the book published on the occasion of Spaceships.

 sources:
 - https://store.tomsachs.com/collections/frontpage/products/tom-sachs-spaceships-book